Skip to the content.

 See the Navigation Modes section after the table for explanations of these modes.

-Note: while navigating an expression, “control+c” copies the MathML for the current node in NVDA.
+Note: while navigating an expression, “control+c” copies the math content of the current node in NVDA (as MathML, LaTeX, ASCIIMath, or Speech).

 Key Unmodified + Ctrl + Shift +Cntrl+Shift